Text by Allan Gardner

-The fractured nature of both the audio and video speak to a desire to break down the components that comprise experience, drawing parallels between physical and digital environments through the breakdown of perceptive language.
+The fractured nature of audio and video speaks to a desire to break down the components that comprise experience, drawing parallels between physical and digital environments through the breakdown of perceptive language.
 Particularly in Non-self, the sampling of traditional instruments jars with the minimal beat to produce an uncompromising juxtaposition.
 It sits on top of the track, making its presence clear, imitating the role of a hook displaced.

-Out oncassette and pill-shaped USB stick, described as a “Nod to the transformative, escapist properties of the digital realm” Non-self 비자아 comes as an exploration of dual existence, dual space and dual identities.
+Out oncassette and pill-shaped USB stick, described as a Nod to the transformative, escapist properties of the digital realm Non-self 비자아 comes as an exploration of dual existence, space and identities.
 Hwang allows formless influence to enter and exit his compositions almost at will, mirroring the transient nature of digital information, displacing sonic hierarchies.
-A particular example of this being Sad Relationship, sampling the 80s Korean pop song of the same name.
-The audio is fragmented, digitally warped, whilst retaining the original melody, dislocated from its context.
+A particular example of this is Sad Relationship, sampling the 80s Korean pop song of the same name.
+The audio is fragmented, and digitally warped whilst retaining the original melody, dislocated from its context.

 Released through Chinabot, a platform and collective focused on changing the dialogue surrounding Asian music, Non-self 비자아 comes as part of a group of artists collaborating on a new way to collect and promote exciting Asian music.
-Chinabot is an online community and a virtual home for contemporary Asian experimental music and characterises itself as “a place for adventurous listening”.
+Chinabot is an online community and a virtual home for contemporary Asian experimental music and characterises itself as a place for adventurous listening.

-You are a visual artist and musician, for our audience that is not familiar with your work, could you tell us a bit more about your background and influences.
+You are a visual artist and musician.
+For our audience that is not familiar with your work, could you tell us a bit more about your background and influences?

 I studied animation and graphics moving image at the University.
 And I work as a motion graphics designer for a living.
 I have been into audio-visual art and performance for a long time and fell in love with the underground club music scene in London.
 Basically, it led me to make my own music and DJing.

-‘Non-self 비자아’ is your first EP.
+Non-self 비자아’ is your first EP.
 It explores the concept of “identity in the digital age as refracted through the Buddhist concept of anatta.”
 Could you expand more on this for those that are not familiar with the concept of anatta and you relate to it with your practice?